dailyminiii/dailyminiii.github.io/pages/about.md

 ![KakaoTalk_Photo_2024-02-28-10-23-32 001](https://github.com/dailyminiii/dailyminiii.github.io/assets/79134282/f1b25080-a6d0-4766-925f-0ed64413338e)

 <div style="font-size: 18px;"><p>
 Welcome!
-My name is Minwoo Seong.
-My academic journey began in <u>Mechanical Engineering</u> during my undergraduate studies, which laid the foundation for my fascination with Human-Computer Interaction (HCI).
-This interest led me to pursue HCI for both my Master's and Ph.D. studies, focusing on creating technologies that enhance human experiences from a user-centered perspective.
+I'm Minwoo Seong.
+I started my academic path with Mechanical Engineering in my undergrad years, sparking my interest in Human-Computer Interaction (HCI).
+This curiosity drove me to study HCI further in my Master's and Ph.D., where I've been working on technologies designed to improve how we experience the world, all from a user-focused viewpoint.
 </p></div>

 <div style="font-size: 18px;"><p>
-I am particularly passionate about developing <u>Artificial Intelligence systems that operate within human-centric frameworks and extending the realm of user experiences in music and sports through Virtual Reality (VR) and Augmented Reality (AR) environments</u>.
-My research primarily revolves around utilizing wearable sensors to gather extensive human data.
-This data forms the backbone of the AI systems I build, aimed at providing feedback to users not only in physical spaces but also in virtual environments.
-This approach seeks to blur the lines between technology and human experience, paving the way for innovative and engaging user interactions.
+I'm excited about creating Artificial Intelligence (AI) systems that focus on people and expanding how we experience music and sports with Virtual Reality (VR) and Augmented Reality (AR).
+A big part of my work is about using wearable sensors to collect a lot of data from people.
+This data is crucial for the AI systems I develop, which help give feedback to users, both in the real world and in virtual spaces.
+I aim to make the boundaries between technology and human experiences less distinct, leading to new and captivating ways for people to interact with technology.
 </p></div>

 <div style="font-size: 18px;"><p>
 For more in-depth information about my projects and writings, feel free to visit <a href="https://dailyminiii.github.io/">my personal website</a>.
-Additionally, my homepage features sections dedicated to both my research and personal hobbies and activities.
-I invite you to explore and hope you find the content both enlightening and enjoyable.
+You'll also find areas on my homepage that show what I research and what I enjoy doing in my free time.
+Feel free to look around, and I hope you find something interesting and fun.
 </p></div>

 ### Education